 Plus, my trick of using puff pastry for the pie crust makes it fast enough for a weeknight (just remember to thaw it in the fridge the night before).
 You can also make your own pastry dough for the crust if that’s your preference.

 I keep the ingredients in my pot pie straightforward and classic.
 It starts with a mirepoix; a combination of onion, carrots and celery.
 Then I make a roux, which results in a creamy filling.
 I also like to add peas, and of course the cubed ham.

 How to thicken the filling

 I always use a roux to thicken the filling in any kind of pot pie.
 A roux is a combination of fat and flour.
-For this recipe, we’re using butter as the fat, and in this particular roux we’re using more flour than butter (3 tbsp of butter and 4 tbsp of flour).
+For this recipe, we’re using butter as the fat, and in this particular roux we’re using more flour than butter (3 tablespoon of butter and 4 tablespoon of flour).

 You may feel like the filling is super thick before it goes into the oven, but don’t worry, that is exactly what we’re going for.
 The filling will loosen as the pie bakes.